 The table below outlines the expenditure on the training camp held in January 2014 alongside a projected budget for trip in January 2015.
 In 2014, 29 rowers and 2 coaches travelled to Aiguebelette for a shortened camp of just 7 days (5 days rowing, two travelling).
 It should be noted that fewer rowers attended the training camp than was planned and owing to term dates and lake opening the trip was cut short to 5 days of rowing rather than the 6 days spent in the past.
 Both of these factors meant that the cost of the trip was significantly less than expected.
 We have based projected costs for the 2015 trip on 36 rowers attending accompanied by 4 coaches and also factored in inflationary rises.

 In the past the college council has kindly given money to the Boat Club to help finance the training camp in January.
-Previously this has been allocated independently from the JCR budget, it has now been requested that these funds are requested as part of the JCR budget.
+Previously this has been allocated independently from the JCR budget, it has now been asked that these funds are requested as part of the JCR budget.
 Last year the cost not covered by the student contribution was split approximately evenly between boat club funds and money given to the club by college.

 Table 2 indicates that an additional £6850 needs to be found to fully fund the training camp.
 In line with previous years, it is suggested that this is split between the boat club and money requested from the JCR.
 As a result, we have requested an additional £3425 from the JCR to cover this in 2015.